Sustainability

 Email sustainability@wellsfargo.com

-Visit reporting and resources
+Visit Reporting and resources

 Disclaimer and Forward-Looking Statements

-The information on the Sustainability site is provided for information purposes only and reflects Wells Fargo & Company’s (“our” or the “Company’s”) approach to the topics on this site as of December 22, 2025, unless otherwise noted.
+The information on the Sustainability site is provided for information purposes only and reflects Wells Fargo & Company’s (“our” or the “Company’s”) approach to the topics on this site as of August 21, 2026, unless otherwise noted.
 Our approach is subject to change in the Company’s sole discretion without notice.
 The Company undertakes no obligation to update this site, or any information contained on this site, as a result of new information, future developments, or otherwise, except as may be required by law.
 Any goals, objectives, commitments, initiatives, or other information discussed on this site are not guarantees of future results, occurrences, performance, or conditions.

-While there is no assurance that any list of risks and uncertainties or risk factors is complete, important factors that could cause actual results to differ materially from those in the forward-looking statements include the following, without limitation: measurement uncertainties or other limitations with respect to data, methodologies, and models; the evolving standards and methodologies for measuring, reporting and verifying metrics; the development and adoption of new technologies and business models; the need for collaboration and action on the part of various stakeholders to help achieve goals, objectives, commitments and initiatives; the potential impact of legal and regulatory obligations and changes in laws, regulations, or public policy; changes in stakeholder perceptions and expectations; and changes in management’s strategies including our aspirational goals, objectives, commitments, and initiatives.
-For additional information about factors that could cause actual results to differ materially from our expectations, refer to our reports filed with the Securities and Exchange Commission, including the discussion under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2024, as filed with the Securities and Exchange Commission and available on its website at www.sec.gov.
+While there is no assurance that any list of risks and uncertainties or risk factors is complete, important factors that could cause actual results to differ materially from those in the forward-looking statements include the following, without limitation: measurement uncertainties or other limitations with respect to data, methodologies, and models; the evolving standards and methodologies for measuring, reporting and verifying metrics; the development and adoption of new technologies and business models; the need for collaboration and action on the part of various stakeholders to help achieve goals, objectives, commitments and initiatives; the potential impact of legal and regulatory obligations and changes in laws, regulations, or public policy; changes in stakeholder perceptions and expectations; and changes in management’s strategies including our goals, objectives, commitments, and initiatives.
+For additional information about factors that could cause actual results to differ materially from our expectations, refer to our reports filed with the Securities and Exchange Commission, including the discussion under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2025, as filed with the Securities and Exchange Commission and available on its website at www.sec.gov.

 Information contained on this site is sourced from a variety of internal and third-party sources and may be based on emerging or evolving practices, assumptions, or estimates.
 The suitability of the design and effectiveness of any third-party systems and associated controls over the accuracy and completeness of such third party’s data, methodologies, or models has not been independently assessed by us.